Welsh Language Standards

 The Council is required to report annually on its progress in complying with the Welsh Language Standards under the Welsh Language (Wales) Measure 2011 by the 30th June of each year.

-The Council’s Welsh Language Annual Monitoring Report for 2018-2019 can be accessed at the bottom of this page under further information.
+The Council’s Welsh Language Annual Monitoring Report can be accessed at the bottom of this page under further information.

 Welsh Language Promotional Strategy